Abdo-H-Etman/E-Commerce/README.md

     ### Presentation Layer (API)
     This layer contains the application endpoints and the configuration for web app and service collections like dependency injection, authentication, authorization, cookie config and so on.
+        This is an additional line with spaces.
+        Another example line.

 ## Features
 - User authentication and authorization